brainrake/glossary/rip.md

 **If you want to get a glimpse of the future** and try the most advanced type system in a real-world usable language, check out [Idris](http://docs.idris-lang.org/en/latest/tutorial/introduction.html).
 It is a language with dependent types, meaning types are normal values, and functions can take and return them.
 It has some mind-bending features that will have impact for decades to come.
 The language itself is mostly ready for prime time, but there are not many libraries available yet.

 **What's missing?**
-- A functional database.
+- a functional database.
 [Datomic](http://www.datomic.com/) fits the bill, but it's not open source.
-- A backend language that can be recommended without reservations.
+- a backend language that can be recommended without reservations.